-In this article, we’ll walk you through 11 common mistakes that you might be making in your AC usage.
-Rectifying these issues will result in faster cooling, greater comfort, less wasted energy, and smaller cooling bills.
+Fear not!
+We’ll walk you through several common air conditioning mistakes that you might be making at home.
+Fixing these issues will result in faster cooling, greater comfort, less wasted energy, and smaller cooling bills.

-The first, and perhaps worst, mistake you could make happens before you even turn your AC on for the first time.
-All AC window units are designed with a particular amount of “air space” in mind, and your unit may not be effective if your room is too big or too small.
+The worst mistake you can make happens before you even turn your AC on for the first time.
+All AC window units are designed with a particular amount of “air space” in mind, and your unit won’t be effective if your room is too big or too small for the unit.

-That said, make sure you don’t buy a unit that’s too big either!
-An oversized unit will constantly turn on and off because it’s too effective at pumping out cool air, but won’t be able to dehumidify the room.
-Humidity can make a room feel much warmer than it is.
+And don’t buy an AC unit that’s too big either.
+An oversized AC unit will pump out a lot of cool air but won’t stay on long enough to dehumidify the room.
+The lingering humidity will make the room feel muggy and warmer than it actually is.

 Mistake 2: Opening Your Windows and Doors

-Most people don’t seem to understand how air conditioners work.
-Long story short?
-The AC unit pulls in warm air from the room, which passes over a refrigerant that absorbs the heat from the air.
-The now-cooled air is blown back into the room while the absorbed heat is expelled out the back of the unit.
+Here’s a quick rundown of how air conditioners work: The AC unit pulls in warm air from the room; the warm air passes over a refrigerant that absorbs the heat from that air; the now-cooled air is blown back into the room while the absorbed heat is expelled out the back of the unit.

-This is why window units need to be mounted in a closed window and why central units are located outside of the house.
+This is why window AC units need to be mounted in a closed window (or piped outside) and why central AC units are located outside of the house.
 The “inside air” and the “outside air” need to be isolated from each other in order for the air conditioning to work.
 If your windows or doors are open, the heat that gets expelled is just going to come right back in.

 Mistake 3: Keeping the AC on All the Time